Newsletter Subscribe

 In this context:

-These practices not only validate the item’s value but also provide necessary proof should any disagreements arise later in the sale process.
+These practices show the item’s value.
+They also give proof if any disagreements come up during the sale.
 They safeguard your interests while fostering transparency with buyers who respect formal procedures.

 Escrow services act as neutral third parties, protecting both buyers and sellers.
 They ensure that funds or assets are exchanged only when all terms are met.